M13 (Durban)

 The M13 is a metropolitan route in the Ethekwini Metropolitan Municipality in the KwaZulu-Natal province of South Africa.
-For most of its route, it is a highway named King Cetshwayo Highway and it acts as an alternative route to the N3 highway for travel between the suburbs closer to the Durban CBD and the Outer West Suburbs (Assagay).
+For most of its route, it is a highway named King Cetshwayo Highway (formerly Jan Smuts Highway) and it acts as an alternative route to the N3 highway for travel between the suburbs closer to the Durban CBD and the Outer West Suburbs (Assagay).

 Route

-The route starts in the Durban Central Business District at an intersection with the M4.
+The route starts in the Durban Central Business District at an intersection with the M4 and the R102 (Julius Nyerere Avenue; Market Road).
 For the first few kilometres of its length, it runs parallel to the N3 on both sides as King Dinuzulu Road North and King Dinuzulu Road South (formerly Berea Road; one-way-streets).
 At the Tollgate Bridge, it then turns to the south and passes westwards through Mayville (where it is co-signed with the M10 for a few metres), before turning north and crossing under the N3 to pass through Sherwood.

 At 45th Cutting, the route becomes a dual-carriageway freeway and remains as one for the rest of its length.
 The route passes over the N2 highway (Durban Outer Ring Road) westwards as a flyover and passes through Westville and Cowies Hill.
 The route then briefly touches the N3 at the Paradise Valley interchange (eastbound only) (motorists can drive from the N3 west onto the M13 west and from the M13 east onto the N3 east), before passing west-north-west through Pinetown.

-After Pinetown, the route goes up Fields Hill, a 3 km 1:15 gradient (this section is notorious for heavy vehicle accidents that can close an entire carriageway of the road).
+After Pinetown, the route goes up Fields Hill, a 3 km 1:15 gradient.
+This section is notorious for heavy vehicle accidents that can close an entire carriageway of the road.
 The route then enters the Upper Highway Area, passing westwards through Kloof and Gillitts, before the R103 diverges, providing access to Hillcrest.
 The route then passes south of Hillcrest and through Assagay before merging with the N3 freeway (westbound only) at the Key Ridge Interchange, where it ends.

 The route is roughly 35 km long.